 You can convert an SBF file containing ASCIIIn SBF blocks to RINEX using the sbf2rin program or the SBFConverter graphical tool.
 To be able to generate a RINEX file, the output of the meteo sensor must be formatted according to the NMEA XDR sentence.

-1.18 Generate a "Pulse Per Second" Signal
+1.19 Generate a "Pulse Per Second" Signal

-The receiver is able to generate an x-pulse-per-second (xPPS) signal aligned with either GPS, Galileo or GLONASS system time, or with UTC, or with the internal receiver time.
+The receiver is able to generate an x-pulse-per-second (xPPS) signal aligned with a selected GNSS system time, with UTC or with the internal receiver time.